 Maintenance

-Stainless steel cookware requires more maintenance than its nonstick counterparts.
+Unlike nonstick pans, stainless steel pans require more maintenance.
 There is no question of setting the pan in the sink and cleaning it later!
 Thoroughly cleaning stainless steel demands a significant amount of effort and meticulous attention.
-However, it takes a lot actually to ruin a stainless steel pan.
+However, it actually takes a lot to ruin a stainless steel pan.
 Even the most discolored or scorched pan can be scrubbed back to a shine.

 Cost

-Stainless steel cookware is a bit of an investment.
+Stainless steel pans are a bit of an investment.
 You'll want to avoid pans and pots with thin bottoms, as they don't distribute heat evenly and can warp.
-However, middle- to high-quality stainless steel pieces can be well over $100 each.
-Full stainless steel sets can be multiple thousands of dollars.
-Keep in mind, though, that these pans are built to endure a lifetime.
+However, middle—to high-quality stainless steel pieces can be well over $100 each, and full stainless steel sets can be multiple thousands of dollars.
+Remember, though, that these pans are built to endure a lifetime.

 Requires Oil, Butter, Or Lard

 To cook properly in stainless steel pans, they need to be hot, and there needs to be fat.
-The choice of whether to use oil, butter, or lard is completely at your discretion and based on your recipe.
+Using oil, butter, or lard is completely at your discretion and based on your recipe.
 Cooking with fats does add calories, and some cooks would rather avoid them for various health reasons.

 Learning Curve

 Mastering the use of a stainless steel cooking surface certainly involves a learning curve.
-It's very different from using nonstick cookware, both in cooking and in cleaning.
-The process of learning can be frustrating, and you may feel like throwing in the towel while you're scrubbing at the sink.
+It's very different from using nonstick cookware in cooking and cleaning.
+The learning process can be frustrating, and you may feel like throwing in the towel while scrubbing at the sink.
 The payoff is worth it, but it can be a steep climb.

 Benefits Of Nonstick Cookware